Bitcoin Futures COT Sentiment

 Bitcoin Non-Commercial Speculator Positions:

-Large cryptocurrency speculators raised their bearish net positions in the Bitcoin futures markets this week, according to the latest Commitment of Traders (COT) data released by the Commodity Futures Trading Commission (CFTC) on Friday.
+Large cryptocurrency speculators slightly edged their bearish net positions higher in the Bitcoin futures markets last week, according to the latest Commitment of Traders (COT) data released by the Commodity Futures Trading Commission (CFTC) on Monday due to the Thanksgiving day holiday.

-The non-commercial futures contracts of Bitcoin futures, traded by large speculators and hedge funds, totaled a net position of -1,472 contracts in the data reported through Tuesday August 28th.
-This was a weekly decrease of -206 contracts from the previous week which had a total of -1,266 net contracts.
+The non-commercial futures contracts of Bitcoin futures, traded by large speculators and hedge funds, totaled a net position of -1,199 contracts in the data reported through Tuesday November 20th.
+This was a weekly change of -14 net contracts from the previous week which had a total of -1,185 net contracts.

-The small trader position, meanwhile, raised their existing bullish positions this week by an equally offsetting 206 contracts to a current bullish level of 1,472 net contracts.
+Meanwhile, the small traders position, which is on the opposite side of this market from the speculators, edged their existing bullish positions slightly higher this week by an equally offsetting 14 contracts to a current bullish level of 1,199 net contracts.

-Bitcoin Futures COT Data: Speculators vs Small Traders
+Bitcoin Futures COT Data is Speculators vs Small Traders

-The Bitcoin futures data is in its thirty-seventh week since the beginning of the cryptocurrency futures data releases on December 19th 2017.
-The data includes trader classifications of only speculators and small traders and without commercial traders (typically business hedgers or producers of a commodity).
+The Bitcoin futures data is in its forty-ninth week since the start of the cryptocurrency futures data releases on December 19th 2017.
+The data includes trader classifications of only speculators and small traders and without any commercial traders (typically business hedgers or producers of a commodity).

-Over the same weekly reporting time-frame, from Tuesday to Tuesday, the Bitcoin Cryptocurrency Futures closed at approximately $7067.14 which was an increase of $603.02 from the previous close of $6464.12, according to unofficial market data.
+Over the same weekly reporting time-frame, from Tuesday to Tuesday, the Bitcoin Futures (Front Month) closed at approximately $4240 which was a loss of $-2045 from the previous close of $6285, according to unofficial market data.